Last-minute emergency request to halt Brandon Bernard’s execution denied

 “Murdering Brandon will only further the cycles of trauma and harm,” she continued.

 Lawmakers aren’t the only ones advocating for Bernard.
-Kim Kardashian West also issued a public plea aimed at Mr. Trump to commute Bernard’s sentence.
+Kim Kardashian West also issued a public plea aimed at Mr. Trump to commute the sentence.

 “Brandon Bernard, a 40-year-old father is going to be executed tomorrow by our federal government.
 Having gotten to know Brandon, I am heartbroken about this execution.
 I’m calling on @realDonaldTrump to grant Brandon a commutation and allow him to live out his sentence in prison,” she wrote on Twitter.